alfonsobries/vue-tailwind/docs/README.md

 ## Whats next?

-The idea is to create a big set of common components using the same philosophy of configurable elements that could be adapted to your project style:
+The idea is to create a big set of common components using the same philosophy: Configurable elements that could be adapted to your project style:

 For now this are the priorities (subject to change).